 For more on fire lookouts see the following articles: Boise National Forest Fire Lookouts and An Overview of the Lookouts on the Salmon National Forest

-By the 1930’s the Forest Service had a goal to “put a firewatch on every mountaintop”.
-Idaho ended up with 989 fire lookout structures- more than any other state in the Pacific Northwest.
-Of southern Idaho’s 128 lookouts, 36 were above 9000′.
-Red Wings at el 10910′ was the highest.
-Twin Peaks el 10340′ is the highest fire station in America today.
-By the 1960’s many of the old lookouts were destroyed in the name of progress, but fortunately, a representative sampling remain today- at least until the elements ultimately win.
+By the 1930s, the Forest Service had a goal to “put a firewatch on every mountaintop.”
+Idaho ended up with 989 fire lookout structures, more than any other state in the Pacific Northwest.
+Of Southern Idaho’s 128 lookouts, 36 were above 9,000 feet.
+Red Wings (10,910 feet) was the highest.
+Twin Peaks (10,340 feet) is the highest fire station in America today.
+By the 1960s, many of the old lookouts were destroyed in the name of progress but, fortunately, a representative sampling remain today at least until the elements ultimately win.

 Everything you’d ever want to know about lookouts is contained in the book “Fire Lookouts of the Northwest” by Ray Kresek.
-You can reach Ray through his Historic Lookouts Project in Spokane, WA.
-In doing his research Ray has climbed over 1000 mountains.
+You can reach Ray through his Historic Lookouts Project in Spokane, Washington.
+In doing his research, Ray has climbed over 1,000 mountains.
 He knows what he’s talking about.
 As mountain users, sooner rather than later, we have an encounter with lightning.
-In his book Ray describes one of those terrible nights in a shack on a summit, something like this:
+In his book, Ray describes one of those terrible nights in a shack on a summit, something like this:

 As the lightning approached, the firewatcher would pull the “go to hell rope” to disconnect all appliances.
 The copper wire grounding system would begin to hum and glow with dancing Saint Elmo Fire.
 At this time, as your hair began standing on end, you’d hop on a glass-legged insulated stool.
 For the grand finale, the blinding white light would cause anything metal to sizzle.
 The cabin reeked of foul ozone.
 After several minutes your sight and senses return….and leave you something not to forget in a lifetime.Share this post ...